Some books worthy of your writers library. I am particularly fond of Margaret Atwood and Stephen King's perspectives on the craft of writing.

-I always carry with me to our in-person writing sessions this book of writing prompts, just in case:
+I try to bring writing prompts with me to our in-person writing sessions, just in case:

 5,000 WRITING PROMPTS: A Master List of Plot Ideas, Creative Exercises, and More by Bryn Donovan.